Zyro7FN/RUST-CHEAT/README.md

 ● Build support | ALL |

 DISCORD: https://discord.gg/TAaUvYnF
-DISCORD SUPPORT: zyro7_ or .zyro7_
+DISCORD SUPPORT: zyro7_ or .zyro7_ and thilo4969